jonstewart/fsrip/README.txt

   dumpfs  - output one JSON record per line, detailing all metadata for a
             directory entry, for all directory entries discovered in the disk image.

+  dumpfiles - output a JSON of file metadata (with newline) followed by binary of the file contents, then JSON record for next file, and so on.

+  dumpimg - output entire disk image to stdout